XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 └────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-Note: MPT introduces an extra leading byte in front of the 64-bit MPT value (to ensure MPT value supports full 64-bit range).
+Note: MPT introduces an extra leading byte in front of the MPT value.
+However, despite the MPT value being 64-bit, only 63 bits can be used.
+This limitation arises because internally, rippled needs to convert the value to `int64`, which has a smaller positive range compared to `uint64`.

 *Question*: Could the ledger perform arithmetics in `uint64`?
 If not, we would need to decrease the range of the MPT value.